ConnorP778/Capstone2024ccRCC/README.md

 2. miRNA Data - https://gdc-hub.s3.us-east-1.amazonaws.com/download/TCGA-KIRC.mirna.tsv.gz
 3. mRNA Data - https://gdc-hub.s3.us-east-1.amazonaws.com/download/TCGA-KIRC.htseq_counts.tsv.gz
 4. DNA 450k methylation Data - https://gdc-hub.s3.us-east-1.amazonaws.com/download/TCGA-KIRC.methylation450.tsv.gz

+## TIME TO RUN
+Hooray!
+You have downloaded all the requisite data, now let's generate results.
+The folders for generating each figure are labeled in the order they need to be run (ie 1.Figure1 should be run first).
+If a figure requires multiple scripts, the scripts will be labeled in order as well (ie 1.datapreprocessing should be run first).
+Each script will only have one variable that needs to be modified, called "base_dir".
+This will be the path to wherever you are storing this repo on your machine.
+Be sure to include "/" at the end of the base_dir variable.

 ## miRNA data scripts